 The helpful English website for Balta Pirts can be found at http://www.baltapirts.lv/.
 It includes advice for sauna protocol and information about how to schedule the services of a pirtnieks, which must be done in advance.

 Enjoying a Beer SPA in Riga, Latvia

 At Riga’s Beer SPA, customers can have the full beer curative treatment.
 Located in one of the city’s famous Art deco buildings as part of the more traditional Elizabetes Spa, the Beer SPA isn’t a separate facility but a menu of options with beer and beer ingredients.
-You begin with a sauna in a contemporary heated wood paneled sauna room.
-Instead of a salt scrub you’re given a scrub made from brewers yeast to open your pores.
+You begin with a sauna in a contemporary heated wood-paneled sauna room.
+Instead of salt scrub, you’re given a scrub made from brewers yeast to open your pores.
 The slota, made from birch branches and plants, is soaked in warm beer instead of water to soften it up before using it to swat your body.
-You can also opt for a full body massage using beer infused oils.
+You can also opt for a full-body massage using beer-infused oils.

-More information on the Beer SPA can be found at its English version webpage.
+More information on the Beer SPA can be found on its English version webpage.

 Riga may be better known for its UNESCO World Heritage designation and its streets of stunning Art Deco buildings, but you would be remiss to not sample the Latvia sauna culture when there.
 Traditional pirts or modern beer spa, both give you a dose of healthy relaxation as well as a glimpse into Latvian culture and history.
 For more ideas on touring Europe, see these articles from Wander writers.